I wish I could show you,

 How I work

-I believe that therapy is a shared journey, where you are the expert in your own experience, and only you can decide the best course of action for your life.
+I believe that therapy is a shared journey, where you are the expert in your own experience, and only you can decide what is best for your life.
 My role is to provide a safe, non-judgemental space for you to explore your feelings and thoughts, to feel heard and seen, and to uncover who you truly are – and not just who you have had to be.

-My core training is in Integrative Tanspersonal Psychotherapy, which draws upon the wisdom of many other psychotherapy traditions, including psychodynamic, humanistic and existential perspectives, whilst also looking beyond to the unique essence of each individual.
+My core training is in Integrative Transpersonal Psychotherapy, which draws upon the wisdom of many other psychotherapy traditions, including Psychodynamic, Humanistic and Existential perspectives, whilst also looking beyond to the unique essence of each individual.

-I believe in a holistic approach that includes explore all aspects of your life and experience, from your thinking patterns and life scripts, dreams and intuition, as well as the felt sense.
+I believe in a holistic approach that includes all aspects of your life and experience, from your thinking patterns and life scripts, dreams and intuition, as well as the felt sense.
 In our sessions, we explore your past experiences, significant relationships, present challenges, and your goals.
-I work creatively and intuitively, and may offer dream analysis, breath work, somatic enquiry and creative imagination exercises.
-The content and structure of each session may look very different and are dependent on is most suitable and accessible in each moment, and what spontaneously and intuitively arises.
+I work creatively and intuitively, and may offer dream analysis, breathwork, somatic enquiry, and creative imagination exercises.
+The content and structure of each session may look very different and are dependent on what is most suitable and accessible in each moment, and what spontaneously and intuitively arises.

 The therapeutic relationship

-Research reveals that it is the strength of the therapeutic alliance, rather than a particular technique or approach, that is the greatest indicator of success in therapy.
+Research indicates that it the strength of the therapeutic alliance, rather than a specific technique or approach, is the greatest indicator of success in therapy.
 I am committed to providing a supportive and safe environment for therapy and ask that you commit to the process as well.
-I use a holistic, integrative approach and endevour to meet each client wherever they are in their journey, honouring their life experiences, while also looking beyond, to who they truly are.
+I use a holistic, integrative approach and endeavour to meet each client wherever they are in their journey, honouring their life experiences, while also looking beyond, to who they truly are.

 Areas of focus

 I work with individuals to help understand and resolve a wide range of emotional difficulties including, but not limited to, depression and anxiety; life crises and bereavement; relationship problems, trauma, attachment issues, and existential concerns.
-I use an integrative approach that incorporates a combination of therapeutic modalities in order to meet you wherever you are in your journey.
+I use an integrative approach that combines various therapeutic modalities to meet you wherever you are in your journey.

 Exploring early childhood experiences and relationships